OptimalDesignLab/PETSc2.jl/docs/src/build.md

 error checking within PETSc that is useful for debugging, at the cost of some performance.
 To build an optimized version of PETSc, see the `deps/install_petsc.sh` script.

+Note that arguments passed to the `install_petsc.sh` script are passed to PETSc's `configure` command.
+If you want non-default options, running this script directly (not as part of the build system) is the recommended way to build PETSc.
+After doing so, set the `PETSC_DIR` and `PETSC_ARCH` environment variables before running `build.jl` (see the next section).

 Even if the build system builds PETSc, it is still possible to use other versions of PETSc by setting the `PETSC_DIR` and `PETSC_ARCH` environment variables at runtime.
 If these variables are not present, the version of